ajablanco/web-module-challenge-scope-and-closure/README.md

 ## Objectives

 - Explain function scope
-When create variables within a function they are "private" to that specific function.
+When variables are created within a function they are "private" to that specific function.

 - Describe what closure is, how closure is created in a program and why it is important to understand closures in JavaScript
 A closure gives you access to an outer function's scope from an inner function.
 This is important to understand because a closure is essentially created whenever a function is created.